omichelsen/compare-versions/README.md

 ### Validate version numbers

-Applies the same ruleset used comparing version numbers and returns a boolean:
+Applies the same rules used comparing version numbers and returns a boolean:

 ```js
 import { validate } from 'compare-versions';